crisog/RockPaperScissors-test-project/README.md

 # RockPaperScissors test project

+NOTE; this project is unfinished.
+I'm looking forward to adding more tests + a token recovery method if opponent goes unresponsive.
+I haven't finished testing all the scenarios, some may fail.

 You will create a smart contract named `RockPaperScissors` whereby:
 Alice and Bob can play the classic game of rock, paper, scissors using ERC20 (of your choosing).